Caudipteryx

-Caudipteryx (meaning "tail feather") is a genus of small oviraptorosaurian dinosaurs that lived in Asia during the Early Cretaceous, around 124.6 million years ago.
+Caudipteryx (meaning "tail feather") is a genus of small oviraptorosaurian dinosaurs that lived in China during the Early Cretaceous, around 124.6 million years ago.
 They were feathered and extremely bird-like in their overall appearance, to the point that some paleontologists suggested it was a bird.
 Two species have been described: C. zoui (the type species), in 1998, and C. dongi, in 2000.
 Caudipteryx had a stout trunk, long legs, and was probably a swift runner.
 Its discovery has led to many intensive studies and debate over the relationship between birds and dinosaurs.